What is cloud detection and response (CDR)?

 Activity in CI/CD pipelines

-CI/CD environments are a target.
-CDR helps you monitor script execution, container behavior and pipeline configuration changes to catch threats where your teams build and deploy infrastructure.
+CI/CD workflows are a target.
+CDR helps you monitor script execution, container behavior, and pipeline configuration changes to catch threats where your teams build and deploy infrastructure.

 CDR vs. traditional detection and response tools